Quick Look at this Recipe

 - *Turkey Set Up: since I took these photos, I have discovered that it works best if you elevate the turkey over the roasting pan by placing a wire rack across it.
 The smoke can surround the turkey much better this way and you still catch all those juicy drippings for gravy.

-- Brine: here is an optional smoked turkey brine if you want to do that first – just be aware you would need to prep that the night before.
+- Brine: option to use a smoked turkey brine before cooking – just be aware you would need to prep that the night before.

 - Pellets: hickory and mesquite pellets or wood chips are my two favorites to use in this recipe.